 Leader makes team feel wanted and integralTeam members who feel wanted and integral feel importantThose who feel important have incentive to contributeThose who want to contribute make the best effortMaking the best effort results in creativityCreative ideas result in the best solutionsApplying the best solutions gets the best resultsThe best results mean successThe leader, through the process of collaboration, has achieved success in the project, the process, and the marketplace

 To be clear, the best leaders cannot do it on their own.
 They have to step out of their office and out of their own heads.
 They have to trust those around them and bring them into the process.
 They also have to work on getting those around them to trust the leader too.
 It’s not enough to ask that your people contribute.
-You have to be willing to show a little vulnerability and that you are open, willing and ready to learn from them; you don’t know it all – that you need their help.
+You have to be willing to show a little vulnerability and that you are open, willing and ready to learn from them; you don’t know it all – they can help.

-This shows that great leaders have great people skills, including the ability to hire and surround themselves with bright, sharp creative minds who bring something to the table.
+What this says about great leaders is that they have great people skills and this includes the ability to hire and surround themselves with bright, sharp creative minds who bring something to the table that challenges the leader and makes the leader better.
 Think about that for a moment more – the best leader must be confident enough to surround herself or himself with others who are smart and creative.
 Often this means hiring those whose ideas are not in complete alignment, or at least hiring those who are willing to challenge the leader in a constructive manner.
-Because the process of collaboration, from which success thrives and grows, does not necessarily mean the process of consensus.
+Because the process of collaboration, the process from which success thrives and grows, does not necessarily mean consensus.
 It means sharing the entire process and getting personally involved in the means to the end as well as the end in itself.

-This also brings us back to the concept of an open door policy.
+This also brings us back to the old concept of an open door policy.
 Remember, success is a two-way street.
 It means that when you have a new project or assignment, you will actively go out to seek input.
-But, it also means that you will promote that others can come to you with their ideas, problems and solutions.
+But, it also means that you will promote the idea that others can come to you with their ideas, problems and solutions.
 If they can initiate a change that will be promising for you and your business, they should be encouraged to do so.
+This process of collaboration is not then limited to the opportunities you knowingly and deliberately take to the floor.
+It also encompasses the multitude of other processes that are taken for granted because they already are entrenched in the organization.
 Let someone with a new idea feel welcome to open even an old idea up for discussion and change.
-Fresh ideas are the roots of the greatest change.
+Fresh ideas are the germs of the greatest change.

-Greater intellectual power will come from the networking of energy and ideas.
+Greater intellectual power will come from many and from networking of energy and ideas.
 Consider being bold and look for the opportunity to find the strongest people in your organization.
 Then bring them in.
-They will make you look better because they will help you reach the results you seek.
+They will make you look better because they will help you bring in the results you seek.